-With three fusion companies in the Puget Sound area, Washington State has the highest concentration of fusion energy companies anywhere in the world, making now an opportune time to engage in “co-opetition” with one another to solve shared industry-focused problems through the fusion working group.
+With four fusion companies in the Puget Sound region, Washington State has the highest concentration of fusion energy companies anywhere in the world, making now an opportune time to engage in “co-opetition” with one another to solve shared industry-focused problems through the fusion working group.

 Interested in joining?
 The Fusion Working Group meets regularly on the last Tuesday of every month from 9:00 – 10:00 AM PT.
-Click here to join.
+Click here to submit your interest.

 Fusion reactor at the Lawrence Livermore National Laboratory (Lawrence Livermore National Laboratory / Damien Jemison)